 Luke is a World, Commonwealth and European champion guide who represented ParalympicsGB at Tokyo 2020.

-Towards the end of 2018, Luke spotted a British Triathlon advert for the Guides to Gold program.
+Towards the end of 2018, Luke spotted a British Triathlon advert for the Guides to Gold programme.
 With his main strength in racing being on the bike, Luke had developed a number of skills to bring to guiding and soon moved his training down to Loughborough in 2019 to train and race alongside Dave Ellis.

 “Guiding has been the best experience I've ever had in sport, with new challenges and unique racing.”